 Believe it or not, your plumbing system could be in danger because of your landscaping.
 Major pipe damage can be caused by tree roots that travel long distances in order to find water, especially in the conditions of persistent drought.
-When the shrubs and trees get thirsty, they follow trail of moisture vapors coming out of holes, small cracks or joints that are poorly sealed in the water and sewer lines.
+When the shrubs and trees get thirsty, they follow the trail of moisture vapors coming out of holes, small cracks, or joints that are poorly sealed in the water and sewer lines.
 These openings can be penetrated by roots in order to reach the moisture and nutrients inside the pipes.
 In case they are not stopped, the roots can completely fill a pipe with many hair-like masses of roots at all the entry points.
-These root wads can become clogged quickly with the grease and other types of debris flowing from homes to main sewer lines, causing reduced flow and slowed drains.
+These root wads can become clogged quickly with the grease and other types of debris flowing from homes to main sewer lines, causing reduced flow, pipe damage, and slowed drains.
 In case the roots aren’t removed, it can result in complete blockage.
-And with nowhere out, the sewage and waste water might back up into your house.
+And with nowhere out, the sewage and wastewater might back up into your house.